 Transfer pricing is an accounting practice that allows for the establishment of prices for the goods and services exchanged between legal entities of the same consolidated group.
-Some companies have used transfer pricing to reduce the overall tax burden of the parent company, but tax authorities are increasingly contesting these claims.
-The IRS states that the transfer pricing between intercompany transactions should be the same as it would have been if the transaction had been done outside the company.
+Tax authorities around the world, including the IRS, state that the transfer pricing between intercompany transactions should be the same as it would have been if the transaction had been done outside the company.

 Slack transfer pricing practices can haunt multinational finance, accounting, and tax teams with:

 - Uncertain tax positions in ambiguous, subjective, and continuously changing environments

 - The possibility of restatement

 Corporate finance, accounting, tax, and shared services leaders must buttress their transfer pricing policy with definitional clarity, granularity, and transparency of costs.

 Determining supportable pricing rates has historically followed two paths – negotiations between related parties doing business together or, more commonly for large multinationals, through pricing set by the parent company for its subsidiaries.

 Intercompany financial management (IFM) experts recommend that transfer pricing be set by the parent company removing the temptation for a business unit to overestimate its own profitability.
 Individual business entities can sometimes struggle to accurately understand their own contribution to the overall value chain of the multinational group to arrive at a transfer price that is acceptable to the tax authorities on both ends of the transactions.
 Conversely, the corporate accounting and tax teams have visibility into the financials of all related entities making them better able to define contributions when facing a complex value chain.

 Intercompany accounting is a discipline for managing transactions within a corporation and between its legal entities.
 While it goes far beyond transfer pricing, the discipline is designed to efficiently maximize accounting accuracy while optimizing tax exposure and ensuring regulatory compliance.